Fire-Rated Garage Doors: Construction Requirements

 Key decision factors follow a strict hierarchy:

-Permitting and inspection processes for fire-rated assemblies typically involve plan review confirming the listed assembly number matches the required rating, inspection of the installed label at rough-in, and functional testing of the automatic closing device at final inspection.
-The AHJ may also require documentation from the installer confirming no field modifications were made to the listed assembly.
+Permitting and inspection processes for fire-rated assemblies typically involve plan review confirming the verified assembly number matches the required rating, inspection of the installed label at rough-in, and functional testing of the automatic closing device at final inspection.
+The AHJ may also require documentation from the installer confirming no field modifications were made to the verified assembly.

 For an overview of how this resource is organized to support navigation of these requirements, see How to Use This Resource.